dermotte/LIRE/README.md

 LIRE (Lucene Image Retrieval) is an open source library for content based image retrieval, which means you can search for images that look similar.
 Besides providing multiple common and state of the art retrieval mechanisms LIRE allows for easy use on multiple platforms.
 LIRE is actively used for research, teaching and commercial applications.
 Due to its modular nature it can be used on process level (e.g. index images and search) as well as on image feature level.
 Developers and researchers can easily extend and modify LIRE to adapt it to their needs.

-An online demo can be found at http://demo-itec.uni-klu.ac.at/liredemo/ Most recent documentation is found at the [github repo] (https://github.com/dermotte/LIRE/blob/master/src/main/docs/developer-docs/docs/index.md).
+An online demo can be found at http://demo-itec.uni-klu.ac.at/liredemo/ Most [recent documentation is found here at the github repo] (https://github.com/dermotte/LIRE/blob/master/src/main/docs/developer-docs/docs/index.md).

 ❗ **Please cite LIRE if you use it!** LIRE is open source and free, the only thing we ask for is that you cite it if you use it in your work.
 For references see below.